 - Should this file be uploaded as a new version of an existing asset or as a new digital asset?

 A governance plan demonstrates how your digital content supports your company and outlines the security, mission, and policies for your system.
-It also evolves as your company and DAM system evolve.
-Recognizing that your governance rules are ever-changing can be overwhelming, so how do you keep up and how do you even start creating a plan?
+And it evolves as your company and DAM system evolve.

-A governance document's rules can change and flex as your organization evolves.
-If you are already using a digital asset management system, a site audit is a great way to take its pulse.
-An audit provides a way for you to understand how your system is currently functioning and supporting the needs of your users.
+The rules in a DAM governance document can flex as your organization’s needs change.
+If you are already using a DAM system, a site audit is a great way to take its pulse.
+An audit allows you to understand how your system is currently functioning and supporting the needs of your users.
 It also helps identify opportunities for optimization and ensures you have a good handle on what’s happening within your site.

 As you work through your site audit, you’ll be able to refine your governance plan.
-You’ll consider things like:
+Consider things like:

-- Categories: Does it help initiate a high-level search for your users?
+- Categories: Does they help users initiate a high-level search?

 - Workflow: How are digital assets uploaded?